Are you interested in learning how Essetino Artists went from 0 to 22K subscribers and $0 to earning $100K+ online?

 Now, I can film many videos in a day on Essetino Artists but at that time, it did take like 8+ hours for me to just because I just kept making mistakes and was very self-conscious about how I was speaking.

 That’s kind of how Essetino Artists was initially born was doing these tutorials randomly.
 We didn’t start getting into a schedule until early 2016.

-Jerry: So, you turned that negative motivation of seeing something you didn’t like into the positive action like “Well, I don’t like this.
+Jerry: So, you turned that negative motivation of seeing something you didn’t like into a positive action like “Well, I don’t like this.
 I’m gonna do something better than that”.
-That’s outstanding.
+It’s outstanding.

 How did you get into making money online?

 Auret: Let me back up.
-So, Jewel kind of always had this aura about her to want to be an entrepreneur.
+So Jewel kind of always had this aura about her wanting to be an entrepreneur.
 I want to have her own business.
 I was not in that state at all.
-I was actually going to school for medicine like I was taking all these schools to get into medical school.
+I was going to school for medicine like I was taking all these schools to get into medical school.

-I was just completely on a different path and it wasn’t until you know I graduated from the University of British Columbia here and I started just working a 9-to-5 job.
-My marks weren’t competitive enough to actually get into med school.
+I was just completely on a different path and it wasn’t until you know I graduated from the University of British Columbia here that I started just working a 9-to-5 job.
+My marks weren’t competitive enough to get into med school.

 So, I am super grateful for that because my God, it gave me a year to really think about what I wanted to do and to realize that that’s not something that I want to do.
-I’m actually quite creative.
+I’m quite creative.
 I love creating.
-I love music like music is also another passion of mine.
+I love music.
+Music is another passion of mine.
 I love design and all that kind of stuff.

-I didn’t know I wanted to create my own business or anything like that but I just kind of followed that gut feeling to just being open to new opportunities.
+I didn’t know if I wanted to create my own business or anything like that, but I just kind of followed that gut feeling of just being open to new opportunities.